 2. Ambient room monitoring

-Ambient room monitoring is the environmental monitoring of the room for its humidity and temperature levels.
+Background Info: Ambient server room monitoring or data center monitoring is the environmental monitoring of the room for its humidity and temperature levels.
 Temperature and humidity sensors are typically deployed in:

 When multiple air conditioning systems are available in a room, then a failure of one system will initially be compensated by the others before it may lead to a total failure of the cooling system due to overload.
 As a result temperature / airflow sensors are recommended near each unit to get early failure detection.

-Humidity in server rooms should be between 40% and 60% rH.
+Monitoring humidity is equally important than temperature and often omitted.
+Did you know that the relative humidity (rH) in server rooms and data centers should be between 40% and 60% rH.
 Too dry will result in the build up of static electricity on the systems.
 Too humid and corrosion will start slowly damaging your equipment resulting in permanent equipment failures.

 When using hot corridors it is important to monitor temperature across the room to ensure that sufficient cold air gets to each rack.
 In this case however one can also rely on rack based temperature sensors in addition of temperature and humidity sensors close to each air conditioning unit.

 Summary: Water leak sensors should be put around the perimeter of the room, under each AC unit and under each pipe running through the server room or data center.

 Background Info: Water leakage is a less known threat for server rooms & data centers.
 The fact that most data centers and server rooms have raised floors makes the risk even bigger as water seeks the lowest point.